 When you do have to leave, talk to them about the exact reasons why they are doing so and that way they fully understand the process.
 If they understand the importance of what they are doing, it can be the difference between them getting out of the house in time and them not.

 Keep in Mind:

 For your kids, this may be the only place they have called “home” and selling their house can be a stressful experience for them.
-Depending on how old they are, you can discuss it with them so they feel like they’re a part of the process and can get excited about a new “big kid” room or new fun play room, or that fenced in yard for them to run around in with their dog.
-As most parent know, it’s all about how you spin it and how you prepare for things ahead of time.
+Depending on how old they are, you can discuss it with them so they feel like they’re a part of the process and can get excited about a new “big kid” room or new fun playroom, or that fenced in yard for them to run around in with their dog.
+As most parents know, it’s all about how you spin it and how you prepare for things ahead of time.
 To learn more about the buying and selling process and for more tips on how to make this a smooth one with kids, contact one of our expert agents today.